Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 addition, they have the unique property that they are implemented using `triton`, however they are not the product of `torch.compile`.'
 category: [Open Source Software, PyTorch, Triton, GPU]
+featuredImage:
+  src: /posts/logos/pytorch_logo_large.png
+  alt: 'The PyTorch logo, above the "PyTorch" project name in sans serif font.
+A stylized flame made from a single, thick orange line, with round bottom and single pointed top.
+There is a gap in the upper right of the line containing a circle with diameter equal to the line thickness.'
+hero:
+  imageSrc: /posts/hero-paris.webp
+  imageAlt: 'Data visualization of Paris city'
 ---

 <base target="_blank" />

 Quansight engineers have implemented several new kernels for matrix multiplication involving sparse and dense arguments.
 These implementations, available in PyTorch 2.1, offer a significant performance improvement over those available in previous versions of PyTorch.
 In addition, they have the unique property that they are implemented using `triton`, however they are not the product of `torch.compile`.